Sheryl Sandberg, the COO of Facebook was asked the below question in an interview:

 - Editing and proofreading.
 A single grammar error can embarrass your brand online.

 - Link building.
 This involves reaching out to bloggers and influencers and convincing them to link to your website in order to increase your authority in search engines.

 - PR.
-This is a process of getting major news outlets and authority sites to write about your company.
+This is the process of getting major news outlets and authority sites to write about your company.

 Unless you’re a superhuman, it’s impossible to be good at all these things.

 No way you can do all these things in a single day and still have time to run your business.

 For example, Larry Kim is a writer and co-founder of WordStream, a search marketing company based in Boston.